nathan-barry/nathan.rs/content/posts/2024-summer.md

 ### Reflections
 It was an alright summer.
 Read plenty of books, learned Go really well, learned more about C and C++, got pretty good at Leetcode, and did a bunch of other small things.
 Nothing too exciting or great, just another stretch of time of me doing things I should do and learning things I should learn.
-The main upshot of this summer is that it should help land me a good internship next summer.
-If I do get a great internship, it will have been because of the Leetcode prep and the very interesting project I got to work on over the summer for research at ARL.